bencvt/LibShapeDraw/README-contributing.md

 1. Install [Maven](http://maven.apache.org/).
 2. Copy the contents of your Minecraft's `bin` directory to `lib`.
 Be sure to include the `natives` subdirectory; the test suite needs them.
-    `minecraft.jar` should be vanilla with only ModLoader (or Forge) patched in.
+    `minecraft.jar` should be vanilla with only ModLoader patched in.
 3. Run Maven.

 That's all there is to it.

 There is no need to install MCP as LibShapeDraw handles obfuscation on its own.
 The main reason for this is that MCP really doesn't integrate well with Maven.
 You can still use MCP along with LibShapeDraw in your own mod if you prefer; it decompiles just fine.

+There is no need to use Forge or reference any Forge classes when compiling either.
+ModLoader is enough.

 If you prefer to use an IDE, here's one way: